On This Day in History: August 25

 - Linus Torvalds announces the first version of what will become Linux.

-- Voyager 2 spacecraft makes its closest approach to Neptune, the second to last planet in the Solar System at the time, due to Pluto being within Neptune's orbit from 1979 to 1999.
+- Voyager 2 spacecraft makes its closest approach to Neptune, the last planet in the Solar System at the time, due to Pluto being within Neptune's orbit from 1979 to 1999.

 - Voyager 2 spacecraft makes its closest approach to Saturn.